Welcome and thank you for visiting the Elon Tennis Academy website!

 This year's camp will run from July 7 - 11, 2019 and be fun and exciting week filled with opportunities to improve your tennis game.

 The camp is open to all boys and girls ages 6 to 18.
 All skill levels are welcome from those who are beginners to those that have played and achieved state, regional and national rankings.
 Instructors will group campers of similar ability to improve the learning experience.
 This camp is uniquely designed to not only focus on improving tennis skills but also developing personal and leadership skills.

-Campers have the opportunity to work on their games under the guidance of Coaches Elizabeth Anderson (Head Women's Tennis Coach), Bret Beaver (Assistant Women's Tennis Coach) and Bob Owens (Assistant Women's Tennis Coach).
+Campers have the opportunity to work on their games under the guidance of Coaches Elizabeth Anderson (Head Women's Tennis Coach), Christian Harris (Assistant Women's Tennis Coach) and Bob Owens (Assistant Women's Tennis Coach & Elon Tennis Legend).
 Together they bring over 50 years of tennis coaching experience and look forward to sharing that knowledge with all the camp participants.

 Continue reading to learn more about Coach Anderson and the Jimmy Powell Tennis center as well as learn about the camp experience.
-The camp is expected to fill up quickly, so register today!
+The camp filled up in 2018 and is expected to do so again, so register today!

 A career by the numbers:

 Anderson’s success can be attributed to her ability to develop players – athletically, academically and personally – and encourage them to believe in their ability to achieve more than they thought possible.

 Prior to coming to Elon, Anderson was an Assistant Coach at Auburn, UNC Chapel Hill, and the University of Idaho and taught tennis at several clubs throughout the Carolinas.

 She earned a Master’s in physical education with an emphasis in sports psychology at the University of Idaho.
 She graduated from UNCW and played primarily #1 singles for the team.